Trigger Happy TV: Being Dom Joly

-US version
+American version

-A new series of Trigger Happy TV was made for the US market in 2003, for Comedy Central.
-It retained the original format but almost all sketches were performed by a cast including Jessica Makinson (13 episodes), Travis Draft (4 episodes), Jerry Minor (4 episodes) and Brett Reylander (3 episodes).
-A total of 13 episodes were made and broadcast on Comedy Central in the US, comprising the one series.
+A new series of Trigger Happy TV was made for the American market in 2003, for Comedy Central.
+It retained the original format, but almost all sketches were performed by a cast including Travis Draft and Jerry Minor.
+A total of 13 episodes were made and broadcast on Comedy Central in the United States, comprising the one series.
 Recurring sketches included a waitress with a large pepper mill appearing in incongruous places such as a park and offering members of the public fresh ground pepper, and a cheerleader whose inappropriate cheers featured topics such as skin cancer.
-The series was subsequently broadcast on Channel 4 in the UK, under the title "Trigger Happy TV USA."
+The series was subsequently broadcast on Channel 4 in the UK, under the title Trigger Happy TV USA.
 Though Joly did cameo sporadically on the show (he appeared to a greater or lesser extent in 4 episodes), he was very unhappy with the programme and called it "Trigger Happy by numbers".
 He had a producer credit on the show, but disassociated himself with the project.

 The British series 1 and 2 episodes also aired in the US on Comedy Central, but with different music from that used in the UK, and with a few scenes edited out.